Skip to Main Content

 Research and Expose Human Rights Violations

 Amnesty International’s Amnesty Decoders program gamifies and crowdsources research.
 Using your computer or phone, you’ll sift through photos, information, and documents and answer simple questions to help identify human rights violations.
 Past projects have included analyzing Tweets about female politicians in India for abusive language; using satellite imagery of remote villages in Darfur to find evidence that they’d been attacked; and verifying investigation reports about oil spills in the Niger Delta to find false or misleading information.
-Note: Currently, the program doesn’t have any active projects, but if you register, you’ll be notified when the next one launches.

 Register Now